weikang9009/cv/pubs.md

 	Social Science, University of California, Santa Barbara (CD-ROM).

 ####Refereed Journal Articles and Book Chapters
+1. 2016 Rey, S.J.
+"Space-time patterns of rank concordance: Local Indicators of Mobility Association with applications to spatial income inequality dynamics."
+Annals of the Association of American Geographers.
+In Press.
 1. 2016 Hong, I., A.T.
 Murray and S.J.
 Rey.
 "Obstacle-avoiding shortest path derivation in a multicore computing environment."
 Computers, Environment and Urban Systems, 55: 1-10.
 1. 2015 Rey, S.J.
 "Bells in space: The spatial dynamics of US interpersonal and interregional income inequality."
 International Regional Science Review.
 DOI: 10.1177/0160017615614899.
 1. 2015 Laura, J., W. Li,  S.J.
 Rey and L. Anselin.
 "Parallelization of a regionalization heuristic in distributed computing platforms - A case study of parallel-p-compact-regions problem."
 International Journal of Geographical Information Science.
 DOI 10.1080/13658816.2014.987287.